-Despite its importance, there is a lack of inference methods for covariate shift maximin effects, including the construction of confidence interval (CI) and hypothesis testing.
-In this paper, we point out that inference for the maximin effect is a non-standard inference problem and devise a novel sampling inference method effective for non-standard problems.
+Despite the importance of maximin effects, statistical inference methods for maximin effects are primarily lacking, including the construction of confidence interval (CI) and hypothesis testing.
+We demonstrate that the inference problem for the maximin effect is non-standard and devise a new sampling technique for solving these non-standard inference problems.

-\subsection{Our Results and Contribution}
+\subsection{Our results and contribution}

-There are distinct inference challenges for maximin effects, which appear in low and high dimensions.
-The covariate shift maximin effect belongs to the convex cone of the regression vectors $\{b^{(l)}\}_{1\leq l\leq L}$.
-The convex combination weights are simultaneously determined by $\{b^{(l)}\}_{1\leq l\leq L}$ and the covariance matrix of the target covariate distribution.
-As shown in the following Section \ref{sec: maximin challenge}, the limiting distribution of the weight estimator is non-standard in settings with non-regularity and instability.
-Consequently, the limiting distribution of the maximin effect estimator is not necessarily normal, and we cannot construct CIs for the maximin effects directly based on the asymptotic normality.

-To address this, we propose a DenseNet sampling procedure to construct CIs for the linear combination of the coefficients of the high-dimensional maximin effect.
-The main novelty is to use the sampling method to quantify the uncertainty of the weight estimation.
-The intuition of our proposed DenseNet sampling is as follows: if we carefully sample a large number of weight vectors near the estimated weight, there exists at least one sampled weight vector approaching the true weight vector at a rate faster than $1/\sqrt{n}.$ We provide a rigorous statement of this sampling property in Theorem \ref{thm: sampling accuracy}.
-Our proposed CI is shown to achieve the desired coverage level and attain the $1/\sqrt{n}$ length.
+There are distinct challenges associated with inference for maximin effects, which occur both in low- and high-dimensional cases.
+Section \ref{sec: maximin challenge} illustrates several challenging settings where the maximin effect estimator may have a non-standard limiting distribution.
+Consequently, we cannot construct CIs for the maximin effects directly based on the asymptotic normality.
+We propose a novel sampling procedure to construct CIs for the maximin effects in both low and high dimensions.
+The main novelty is to devise a sampling method to quantify the uncertainty associated with convex weight estimation.
+Our proposal relies on the following intuition: after carefully sampling a large number of weight vectors, there exists at least one resampled weight vector, almost recovering the true weight vector.
+We provide a rigorous statement of this property in Theorem \ref{thm: sampling accuracy}.
+Our proposed sampling CI is shown to achieve the desired coverage level and attain the parametric length.

-We conduct a large-scale simulation to evaluate the finite-sample performance.
-In the challenging scenarios with non-regularity and instability, our proposed CI achieves the desired coverage while the CI assuming asymptotic normality is under-coverage; see Section \ref{sec: instability simulation}.
-In Section \ref{sec: non-regularity challenge} in the supplement, simulation results show that neither subsampling nor bootstrap provides valid inference for the maximin effect in the presence of non-regularity or instability.